RicardoChambel/Peek/README.md

 Peek is a lightweight desktop app focused on clean UI, smooth media viewing and built-in format conversion powered by FFmpeg.

+## A modern alternative to your default media viewer 😉

 ---

 ## Features